 31 March 1504 to 29 March 1552

 Lehna ji (childhood name) was born into a Hindu family, but one day they heard about Guru Nanka Dev ji from Bhai Jodha and decided to meet Nanak Dev ji in Kartarpur sahib.
-After meeting and listening to Guru Nanak Dev ji hymns, they decided to become true and permanent devotes and Sikhs.
+After meeting and listening to Guru Nanak Dev Ji hymns, they decided to become true and permanent devotees and Sikhs.
 Lehna ji was tested several times by Guru Nanak Dev ji during selfless service and passed every time.
-Finally, They became Guru Angad Dev ji from Bhai Lehna and installed him as his successor, the 2nd Nanak, on 13 June 1539.
-Guru Angad Dev ji contributed 63 Shabads and Saloks which are registered in the Guru Granth Sahib.
-They also did selfless service, Gurmukhi script, established several Sikh gurudwaras, and casteless societies, and maintained Langar Sewa.
-Guru Angad Dev ji died aged 47 on 29 March 1552, Amritsar.
+Finally, they became Guru Angad Dev ji from Bhai Lehna and installed him as his successor, the 2nd Nanak, on June 13, 1539.
+Guru Angad Dev Ji contributed 63 Shabads and Saloks, which are registered in the Guru Granth Sahib.
+They also did selfless service, followed the followed the Gurmukhi script, established several Sikh gurudwaras and casteless societies, and maintained Langar Sewa.
+Guru Angad Dev ji died, aged 47, on March 29, 1552, in Amritsar.

 3. Guru Amar Das Ji